 - Our residents, who work together and with interprofessional teams to provide amazing care to children in our region

-- Well-balanced education between our tertiary/quaternary care and community hospital sites, which leads to graduates who are well-trained for independent practice
+- Well-balanced education between our tertiary/quaternary care and community hospital sites, resulting in graduates who are well-trained for independent practice

 - Breadth and diversity of our patient population and available resident experiences

-- Flexible, individualized training including optional participation in one of our Tracks: community health & advocacy (CARE), Global CARE, medical educator, primary care, refugee CARE, research, and subspecialty practice
+- Flexible, individualized training including optional participation in one of our Tracks: digital health and innovation, community health & advocacy (CARE), Global CARE, medical educator, primary care, refugee CARE, research, and subspecialty practice

 - Resident involvement in key quality improvement efforts in our program and throughout the institution; the University of Rochester is one of eight institutions across the country chosen by ACGME to be a CLER Pathway Innovator.